etemesi254/zune-image/README.md

 - Safety: No `unsafe` code, with the sole exception of SIMD intrinsics which currently require `unsafe`.
 - Robustness: All decoders should be fuzz tested and found bugs fixed promptly.
 - Ease of use: Consistent API across decoders and encoders.
-  Anyone, even your grandma should be able to decode supported formats
 - Fast compile times: No dependencies on huge crates.
 Minimal and relatively well commented code.

 ## Formats